Policy

 The allocated social worker must:

-- complete a written assessment – the Tuituia report is the formal record of the assessment
+- ensure the content of each report is tailored to the purpose of the assessment

-Where te tamaiti has more than one allocated Oranga Tamariki social worker and/or residential case leader, they must work together to ensure the Tuituia assessment is current and relevant and fully reflects the circumstances for te tamaiti.
+Where te tamaiti or rangatahi has more than one allocated Oranga Tamariki social worker and/or residential case leader, they must work together to ensure that, when an assessment report is completed, it is current and relevant and fully reflects the circumstances for te tamaiti or rangatahi.
+Organising my Practice can be used to help gather the views of all kaimahi involved.

 Report of concern